hmeine/qimage2ndarray/README.rst

 Contributors
 ------------

-This extension is written and maintained by Hans Meine
+This extension is written and maintained by Hans Meine <hans_meine@gmx.net>.
-<meine@informatik.uni-hamburg.de>.

 I am grateful for feedback from Ullrich Köthe and PowerPC/endianness testing by Helge Kreutzmann.